syncfusion-content/uwp-docs/uwp/TreeGrid/Node-CheckBox.md

 ## Handling Selection based on CheckBox State

-SfTreeGrid has following modes for processing selection based on check box state.
+TreeGrid has following modes for processing selection based on check box state.

 1. Default – Selection and state of checkbox works independent of each other.
 2. SelectOnCheck – Row can be selected or deselected based on state of checkbox.